Ruth Jenkins-Robertsson - Soprano

 Andri’s upcoming plans include Figaro in Le Nozze di Figaro with the Icelandic Opera, Messiah in Darlington, recital at King’s Hall in Newcastle with Ruth Jenkins-Robertsson, Handel’s Saul with Newcastle Bach Choir, Der Einäugige in Strauss’s Die Frau ohneSchatten at the Dutch National Opera and a concert of French baroque with the Baroque Ensemble Brák í Harpa Concert Hall, Iceland.

-Andri was a semi-finalist in the 2015 Queen Sonja International Music Competition and was nominated as the ´Brightest Hope in Classical Music´ at the 2013 Icelandic Music Awards and has won numerous other prices.
+Andri was a semi-finalist in the 2015 Queen Sonja International Music Competition and was nominated as the ´Brightest Hope in Classical Music´ at the 2013 Icelandic Music Awards and has won numerous other prizes.